AVpres/homebrew-formulae/README.md

   - the GUI is removed, because _Pashua_ is not platform independent, and only the CLI is currently used;
   - the HuffYUV encoding is added, because it’s 25% faster than FFV1 encoding;
   - ProRes 422 HQ is used, because the quality is higher than the default ProRes 422 standard.

-The following formula is provided as long as the AMIA Open Source’s GitHub repository does not make available the current release of QFTools, but only an old one:
-  - **qctools-x**

 ## Copyright, Licence and Disclaimer